labscommunity/protocol-land-sync/README.md

 ### Github Actions

+#### From the Github webpage

-1. Open the github repo you want to sync to Protocol Land and add a new secret (Repo -> Settings -> Secrets and variables -> Actions -> New Repository Secret)
+1. In github.com, open the repo you want to sync to Protocol Land and add a new secret (Repo -> Settings -> Secrets and variables -> Actions -> New Repository Secret)

 2. Fill in `WALLET` for "Name", your Arweave wallet's JWK in the "Secret" field and then click on the "Add secret" button.